Quintin McKellar

-Quintin McKellar is a British veterinary surgeon and academic.
+Quintin Archibald McKellar is a British veterinary surgeon and academic.
 In the 2011 New Year Honours list, he was appointed a CBE for services to science during his tenure as principal of the Royal Veterinary College.
 Since January 2011 he has been vice-chancellor of the University of Hertfordshire.

 Early life and education

 McKellar grew up in Renfrewshire, Scotland, and graduated from the University of Glasgow School of Veterinary Medicine in 1981.
 Upon graduating, he remained at Glasgow so that he could continue to train there as a member of the university's rowing club, and he gained a PhD in veterinary parasitology in 1984.

 McKellar represented Scotland as a rower at the 1986 Commonwealth Games, finishing fifth in two events, the eight and the coxless four.

 Career

 After obtaining his PhD in the study of Ostertagia ostertagi, a parasite of cattle, McKellar remained at Glagow University in the department of pharmacology, researching anthelmintics, and became head of the department in 1988.
 In 1996, Glasgow awarded McKellar a personal professorship.
 McKellar remained Professor of Veterinary Parasitology at Glasgow until 1997, when he became Scientific Director and Chief Executive of the Moredun Research Institute, a post which he held until the end of 2003.
 From 2004 until the end of 2010, he was principal of the Royal Veterinary College of the University of London.
 In January 2011, McKellar became vice-chancellor of the University of Hertfordshire, succeeding Tim Wilson.

 In 2015 he was elected as a board member of Universities UK and is chair of the University Vocational Awards Council.

 He is chair of the board of trustees of the Pirbright Institute, and co-chair of the National Centre for Universities and Business (NCUB) Food Economy Task Force. a member of the Hertfordshire Local Enterprise Partnership, and chair of the Hatfield Renewal Project Board. and was a member of the Government Chief Scientist Steering Group on Animal and Plant Health in the UK.